Add Seed Cluster to Kubermatic Kubernetes Platform (KKP) CE

 #nodeport-proxy LoadBalancer 10.47.248.232 126.96.36.199 80:32014/TCP,443:30772/TCP 449d

-EXTERNAL-IP is what we need to put into the DNS record.
+EXTERNAL-IP is what you need to put into the DNS record.

 Without a LoadBalancer, you will need to point to one or many of the seed cluster’s nodes.
 You can get a